rahulyadav1993/Disease-Predictor/README.md

 This is a Disease Prediction project.

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) Flask Azure conginitive services API installed.
+You must have Scikit Learn, Pandas (for Machine Leraning Model), Flask Azure conginitive services API installed.

 ### Project Structure

- app.py - This contains Flask APIs that receives provider details through GUI or API calls, computes the predited value based on our model and returns it.
+1. app.py - This contains Flask APIs that receives provider details through GUI or API calls, computes the predited value based on our model and returns it.
- Templates - This folder contains the HTML template to allow user to enter details and displays the claim is fraud or not.
+2. templates - This folder contains the HTML template to allow user to enter details and displays the claim is fraud or not.

 ### Running the project

 1. Run app.py using below command to start Flask API
 ```